LassoSoft/LassoGuide/lasso_guide_source/operations/authentication.rst

    The second method lists all of the users in the indicated group.

-.. method:: removeUser(userid::integer)
+.. member:: security_registry->removeUser(userid::integer)
-.. method:: removeUserFromGroup(userid::integer, groupid::integer)
+.. member:: security_registry->removeUserFromGroup(userid::integer, groupid::integer)
-.. method:: removeUserFromAllGroups(userid::integer)
+.. member:: security_registry->removeUserFromAllGroups(userid::integer)

    These methods can be used to remove a user from the system, remove a user from a group, or remove a user from all groups, respectively.

-.. method:: userPassword(userid::integer) = password::string
+.. member:: security_registry->userPassword(userid::integer) = password::string
-.. method:: userEnabled(userid::integer) = enabled::boolean
+.. member:: security_registry->userEnabled(userid::integer) = enabled::boolean
-.. method:: userComment(userid::integer) = comment::string
+.. member:: security_registry->userComment(userid::integer) = comment::string

    Given a user id, these methods will assign that user's password, enabled state or associated comment.